domw30/CV/README.md

 ## Interests

 * Long-distance running - Some of my highest achievements include 1st place in an Australian [Marathon](https://docs.google.com/document/d/1clAL_r7afgfX5wSu_0wa9DNp4N2GTH08wviXopCkWck/edit?usp=sharing).
-* Design and style - I enjoy visually representing ideas in my spare time.
+* Design and style - Visually representing ideas in my spare time.
-* Music - I regularly attend music events mainly drawn to soul, funk, and jazz.
+* Music - Regularly attend music events mainly drawn to soul, funk, and jazz.
-* Volunteering - In previous years I have always made an effort to support communities when I can, for example taking part in HelpX exchange.
+* Volunteering - In previous years I have always made an effort to support communities when I can, for example taking part in HelpX exchange - Portugal.